-Ciitizen is a platform that helps you collect, summarize, and share your medical records digitally.
-It can be used to get a second opinion, coordinate with caregivers, or donate to research.
+Ciitizen is a free online tool that helps you collect, summarize and share your medical records digitally.

 Who is Ciitizen?